wolfinch/wolfinch/README.md

 ## Using Wolfinch

-Wolfinch could be downloaded in a local computer or a VPS and run as a native python process or as a docker container.
+Wolfinch could be run in a local computer or in a VPS as a native python process or as a docker container.

 ### Running natively